OdinsHat/odinshat.github.io/source/_posts/Using-tmux-and-tmuxinator-to-organise-projects.md

 awin-feeder   fspart   myblog    ukp
 ```

-And all it takes is `mux myblog` to open up that project.
+And all it takes is `mux open myblog` to open up that project.

 Here's an example of the tmuxinator project file for this blog: